Scotchester/jellybeans/_posts/2017-03-29-laffy-taffy-jelly-beans.md

 the one quality of these jelly beans that stands out positively.
 (Not that that's saying a whole lot.)
-The shell breaks down very smoothly, resulting in a creaminess that is reminiscent of the current regining champ, [SweeTarts Jelly Beans](/sweetarts-jelly-beans).
+The shell breaks down very smoothly, resulting in a creaminess that is reminiscent of the current reigning champ, [SweeTarts Jelly Beans](/sweetarts-jelly-beans).

 The insides are a little on the light side,